 “Sure,” said Sera.
 “Unless you have another secondary coupling with a thirty-three-millimeter filament in the power coil.
 Either this one keeps working until another one turns up on the market, or we’re going to have to get used to floating.”

 Jianyu looked around at the walls, each filled with a hundred parts that could break at any time.

 “I can fix a ship, but I can’t fix a navigator,” Sera told him.
-“So stop pretending you don’t need a break, ok?”
+“So stop pretending you don’t need a break, okay?”

-Lying on his narrow bed, in the strange mental landscape between wakefulness and sleep, Jianyu imagined that he could feel the Benevolence around him like it was an extension of his own body.
+Lying on his makeshift bed, in the strange mental landscape between wakefulness and sleep, Jianyu imagined that he could feel the Benevolence around him like it was an extension of his own body.
 When he breathed, the carbon dioxide scrubbers worked; when he twitched his fingers, a door slid open.
 And all through the ship there were wires stretched out like neurons, sparking with electricity back and forth between every connected part.
-He slept fitfully, dreaming of a ship adrift in space, transmitting a message he couldn’t understand.
+He slept fitfully, dreaming of a ship adrift in space, transmitting a message he couldn’t understand to its missing half.